daronphang/programming-resources/cloud-computing/AWS/services/security/IAM.md

 ## IAM policies

-An IAM policy is a document that allows or denies permissions to AWS services and resources.
+An IAM policy is a JSON document that defines users, groups or roles' permissions to AWS services and resources (allow/deny).
 IAM policies enable you to customize users' levels of access to resources.
-Follow the security principle of **least privilege** when granting permissions.
+Follow the security principle of **least privilege** when granting permissions i.e. don't give more permissions than the user needs.

 ### Structure